 As the story unfolds in Newfoundland, in Bermuda, in Virginia, in England and on the wild Atlantic Ocean, the characters face not only their worst fears but the darkest secrets of their own hearts.
 As they encounter other European colonists, enslaved Africans, and indigenous Americans, they are forced to confront the realities of colonization even as they struggle to carve out their own place in this strange "New World."

-This books continues the story of the Cupids Trilogy, which will conclude with A Company of Rogues in 2023.
+This books continues the story of the Cupids Trilogy, which concludes with A Company of Rogues.

 A Roll of the Bones